 Additionally, the employee’s job title isn’t a crucial factor in whether or not the employer is exempt from paying that employee overtime.
 Instead, a court will consider the employee’s duty to determine if they are entitled to overtime payment or exempt.
 Generally, the less flexibility, discretion, and authority an employee has in performing his or her duties, the less likely they will qualify for an exemption from overtime pay.
 The following jobs are typically classified as exempt and not entitled to overtime:

 - Executives who supervise two or more full-time employees

 - Those with expert computer skills

-- Independent contractors or consultants
+- Independent contractors and Consultants

-- Back office financial employees
+- Back-office financial employees

 - Account executives

 What If I am a Professional or Executive Employee?